alvst/React-Uploaded-Video-Preview/README.md

-# Getting Started with Create React App
+# Video Upload React Preview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Preview uploaded videos in React

+Given a file, a preview of a specified time will be shown.

 ## Available Scripts